A simple and tiny client-side SPA router.

 const isUsersSubpage = router.match('/storage/:bucket/:key(*)/*.txt', '/storage/mybucket/path/to/my/file/file.txt'); // true

-propertyGet an object containing route parameter values for the current route.
+params propertyGet an object containing route parameter values for the current route.

 // Route: /storage/:bucket/:key(*)/*.txt